deponte-designer/horiseon-website-accessibility-optimization/README.md

 5. **Auto Date in Footer:** Automatically updating the date in the footer, providing a more dynamic feel.

-*Your support and feedback are greatly appreciated as I work on these improvements!*
+>Your support and feedback are greatly appreciated as I work on these improvements!
 <br>

 ## Deployment

 This project is deployed and accessible at the following URLs:

-- [Live Application](https://deponte-designer.github.io/horiseon-website-accessibility-optimization): Explore the live version of the website.
+- [Live Application](https://deponte-designer.github.io/horiseon-website-accessibility-optimization): Explore the demo live version of the website.

 - [GitHub Repository](https://github.com/deponte-designer/horiseon-website-accessibility-optimization): Visit the repository for the project, which includes a README describing the details.
 <br>

 ## Conclusion

->Thank you for visiting the Horiseon Website Accessibility Optimization project.
+Thank you for visiting the Horiseon Website Accessibility Optimization project.
 Your support, feedback, and contributions are greatly appreciated as we work to make the web more accessible and user-friendly.
 If you have any suggestions, issues to report, or ideas for collaboration, please don't hesitate to reach out.
 Together, we can continue to improve this project and create a better web experience for everyone.

 **Happy coding!**
 <br>

 ## License